 While we continue to see the wholesale operations in North America becoming a smaller proportion of our overall business as our European and retail businesses expand, we have seen some improvements in the domestic wholesale gross margin and SG&A rates.
 In addition, we have experienced sales growth in our non-European, international wholesale operations.
 The wholesale segment revenues for 2005 increased 0.6% to \$121.1 million from \$120.4 million in 2004 driven by non-European, international wholesale revenue growth of \$5.4 million.
-This growth was mostly offset by the impact of lower domestic offprice sales in 2005.
+This growth was mostly offset by the impact of lower domestic off-price sales in 2005.
 Our products were sold domestically in approximately 965 doors at the end of 2005 compared with approximately 930 doors at the end of 2004.
 The merger of Federated and May Company will result in a loss of doors in 2006.
-In 2005, our North American wholesale operations accounted for 9.0% of our total net revenues, down from 12.3% in 2004.
-Earnings from operations for the wholesale segment improved by \$12.8 million, driven by lower SG&A expenses and improved gross margins due to less off-priced sales.
+In 2005, our North American wholesale operations for the wholesale segment improved by \$12.8 million, driven by lower SG&A expenses and improved gross margins due to less off-priced sales.